-Missouri Attorney General launches an anti-trust investigation against Google
+Missouri attorney general launches an anti-trust investigation against Google

 Senate plans disastrous tax on vesting that could kill stock compensation